elegant-scipy/elegant-scipy/markdown/ch3.markdown

     return g
 ```

-Here's a few reasons why we think this is a brilliant piece of code:
+Here's a few reasons this is a brilliant piece of code:

 - `ndi.generic_filter` iterates over array elements *with their neighbors*.
   (Use `numpy.ndindex` to simply iterate over array indices.)
 - We return "0.0" from the filter function because `generic_filter` requires
   the filter function to return a float.
-However, we will ignore the filter
+However, we will ignore the filter's
   output, and only use it for its "side effect" of adding edges to the graph.
 - The loops are not nested several levels deep.
 This makes the code more
   compact, easier to take in in one go.